Jutta Hipp: Jazz career in Germany (1946–1955)

-Hipp worked with saxophonist Hans Koller from 1951, touring in Germany and other countries.
-They recorded together in 1952.
-In Germany she also led a quintet between 1953 and 1955; Albert Mangelsdorff's brother Emil was a member of the group.
 In 1954, Hipp played with Attila Zoller.
 In January of the same year, critic Leonard Feather heard Hipp in Germany, around three years after being sent a recording of her playing by one of her friends.
 He booked an April recording session for her; the resulting album was released two years later.
-Later in 1954, Hipp played at the Deutsches Jazzfestival in Frankfurt.
+With her subsequent group (1954–1955), which included guitarist Attila Zoller, a Romani musician in the tradition of Django Reinhardt, she consolidated her reputation as the "First Lady of European Jazz"..
+In 1954, she performed at the German Jazz Festival with Albert Mangelsdorff and Zoller, as well as in a session with Hugo Strasser.